awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/workshop/a-1-molecular-unfolding-quadratic-unconstrained-binary-optimization/molecular-unfolding-qubo-background.md

     * Use of the rotatable bonds to modify the ligand shape and to match the protein pocket
     * Docking score maximization

 Here we focus on the first phase of MD, ligand expansion, which aims to reduce shape bias that may affect the final quality of docking.
-In this solution we use the quantum annealing approach to molecular unfolding (MU) as published by Mato et al.

-After deploymengt, you can go to **healthcare-and-life-sciences/a-1-molecular-unfolding-quadratic-unconstrained-binary-optimization/molecular-unfolding-qubo.ipynb** for more details.
+In this solution we use the quantum annealing approach to molecular unfolding (MU) as published by Mato et al. Please go to **healthcare-and-life-sciences/a-1-molecular-unfolding-quadratic-unconstrained-binary-optimization/molecular-unfolding-qubo.ipynb** for more details.